Airbus wins biggest jet order from Indigo Partners

-The deal was worth $49.5 billion at list prices.
+The deal was worth $49.5 billion (37.50 billion pounds) at list prices.
 Franke, 80, signed the preliminary order at the Dubai Airshow.
 It was one of the industry’s biggest deals by volume and the most planes ever sold by Airbus in one batch.

 The umbrella deal is designed to supply aircaft to four airlines in which Franke’s Indigo Partners investment company has stakes: U.S.-based Frontier Airlines, Mexico’s Volaris, Chilean carrier JetSmart and Hungary’s Wizz.

-Airbus said the deal would be finalized before the end of this year.
+Airbus said the deal would be finalised before the end of this year.